proxytranslation/user-docs/dashboard/menu/pagemodifiers/contentoverride.md

 ### Response Codes & Location

 The 300-family of status codes requires the Location header to be defined as well, to specify the target of redirection.
-Note also that only those HTTP status codes can be used that are permitted by the Java Servlet class!
+Note also that only those HTTP status codes can be used that are permitted by the Java Servlet class.
+Detailed documentation can be found [here](http://hc.apache.org/httpcomponents-core-ga/httpcore/apidocs/org/apache/http/HttpStatus.html).

 ## Search result pages